facebookresearch/habitat-challenge/README.md

 The challenge consists of the following phases:

-1. **Minival RGB phase**: consists of 30 episodes with RGB modality.
-This split is same as the one used in `./test_locally_rgb.sh`.
+1. **Minival phase**: consists of 30 episodes with RGBD modality.
+This split is same as the one used in `./test_locally_{pointgoal, objectnav}_rgbd.sh`.
 The purpose of this phase is sanity checking -- to confirm that our remote evaluation reports the same result as the one you're seeing locally.
 Each team is allowed maximum of 30 submission per day for this phase, but please use them judiciously.
 We will block and disqualify teams that spam our servers.
-1. **Minival RGBD phase**: consists of same episodes as Minival RGB phase with RGB-Depth modality.
-This split is same as the one used in `./test_locally_rgbd.sh`.
-1. **Test Standard RGB phase**: consists of 1000 episodes with RGB modality.
+1. **Test Standard phase**: consists of episodes with RGBD modality.
 Each team is allowed maximum of 10 submission per day for this phase, but again, please use them judiciously.
 Don't overfit to the test set.
 The purpose of this phase is to serve as a public leaderboard establishing the state of the art.
-1. **Test Standard RGBD phase**: consists of same episodes as Test Standard RGB phase with RGB-Depth modality.
-Each team is allowed maximum of 10 submission per day for this phase.
-1. **Test Challenge RGB phase**: consists of 1000 episodes with RGB modality.
+1. **Test Challenge phase**: consists of episodes with RGBD modality.
 This split will be used to decide challenge winners on the RGB track.
 Each team is allowed total of 5 submissions until the end of challenge submission phase.
-Results on this split will not be made public until the announcement of final results at the [Habitat workshop at CVPR](https://aihabitat.org/workshop/).
-1. **Test Challenge RGBD phase**: consists of same episodes as Test Challenge RGB phase with RGB-Depth modality.
-This split will be used to decide challenge winners on the RGBD track.
-Each team is allowed total of 5 submissions until the end of challenge submission phase.
-Results on this split will not be made public until the announcement of final results at the [Habitat workshop at CVPR](https://aihabitat.org/workshop/).
+Results on this split will not be made public until the announcement of final results at the [Embodied AI workshop at CVPR](https://embodied-ai.org/).

-Note: Your agent will be evaluated on 1000 episodes and will have a total available time of 30mins to finish.
+Note: Your agent will be evaluated on 1000-2000 episodes and will have a total available time of 30 mins to finish.
 Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores, and 61 GB RAM.
 If you need more time/resources for evaluation of your submission please get in touch.
-If you face any issues or have questions you can ask them on the [habitat-challenge forum](https://evalai-forum.cloudcv.org/c/habitat-challenge-2019).
+If you face any issues or have questions you can ask them on the [habitat-challenge forum](https://evalai-forum.cloudcv.org/c/habitat-challenge-2020).

-### Starter code and Training

-1. Install the [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/) and [Habitat-API](https://github.com/facebookresearch/habitat-api/) packages.

-1. Download the Gibson dataset following the instructions [here](https://github.com/StanfordVL/GibsonEnv#database).
-After downloading extract the dataset to folder `habitat-api/data/scene_datasets/gibson/` folder (this folder should contain the `.glb` files from gibson).
-Note that the `habitat-api` folder is the [habitat-api](https://github.com/facebookresearch/habitat-api/) repository folder.

-1. Download the dataset for Gibson pointnav from [link](https://dl.fbaipublicfiles.com/habitat/data/datasets/pointnav/gibson/v1/pointnav_gibson_v1.zip) and place it in the folder `habitat-api/data/datasets/pointnav/gibson`.
-If placed correctly, you should have the train and val splits at `habitat-api/data/datasets/pointnav/gibson/v1/train/` and `habitat-api/data/datasets/pointnav/gibson/v1/val/` respectively.
-Place Gibson scenes downloaded in step-4 of local-evaluation under the `habitat-api/data/scene_datasets` folder.

-1. An example PPO baseline for the Pointnav task is present at [`habitat-api/baselines`](https://github.com/facebookresearch/habitat-api/tree/master/baselines).
-To start training on the Gibson dataset using this implementation follow instructions in the [baselines README](https://github.com/fairinternal/habitat-api/tree/master/baselines#baselines).
-Set `--task-config` to `tasks/pointnav_gibson.yaml` to train on Gibson data.
-This is a good starting point for participants to start building their own models.
-The PPO implementation contains initialization and interaction with the environment as well as tracking of training statistics.
-Participants can borrow the basic blocks from this implementation to start building their own models.

-1. To evaluate a trained PPO model on Gibson val split run `evaluate_ppo.py` using instructions in the README at [`habitat-api/baselines`](https://github.com/facebookresearch/habitat-api/tree/master/baselines) with `--task-config` set to `tasks/pointnav_gibson.yaml`.
-The evaluation script will report SPL metric.

-1. You can also use the general benchmarking script present at [`benchmark.py`](https://github.com/facebookresearch/habitat-api/blob/master/examples/benchmark.py).
-Set `--task-config` to `tasks/pointnav_gibson.yaml`  and inside the file [`tasks/pointnav_gibson.yaml`](https://github.com/facebookresearch/habitat-api/blob/master/configs/tasks/pointnav_gibson.yaml) set the `SPLIT` to `val`.

-1. Once you have trained your agents you can follow the submission instructions above to test them locally as well as submit them for online evaluation.

-1. We also provide trained RGB, RGBD, Blind PPO models.
-Code for the models is present inside the `habitat-challenge/baselines` folder.
-To use them:
-    1. Download pre-trained pytorch models from [link](https://dl.fbaipublicfiles.com/habitat/data/baselines/v1/habitat_baselines_v1.zip) and unzip into `habitat-challenge/models`.
-    1. Add loading of the baselines folder and models folder to Dockerfile:
-    ```dockerfile
-    ADD baselines /baselines
-    ADD models /models
-    ```
-    1. Modify `submission.sh` appropriately:
-    ```bash
-    python baselines/agents/ppo_agents.py --input_type {blind, depth, rgb, rgbd} --model_path baselines/{blind, depth, rgb, rgbd}.pth`
-    ```
-    1. Build docker and run local evaluation:
-    ```bash
-    docker build -t my_submission .; ./test_locally_{rgb, rgbd}.sh --docker-name my_submission
-    ```

 ## Citing Habitat
 Please cite the following paper for details about the 2019 challenge: